 Bunbury does make families smile, but isn't part of Perth.
 It's a quiet seaside town, hours down the coast.

-need to make a special trip first.
-Wait until you come
+No need to make a special trip first.
+Wait until you

-here to live, then rent in some likely place (or even
+come here to live, then rent in some likely place (or

-stay in a motel or self-catering tourist accommodation
+even stay in a motel or self-catering tourist

-at first).
+accommodation at first).
 Then explore at your own pace.
-Give it time.

 My wife and I and our four young children are in the migration process and really need some guidance on which part (suburb) to live.
 Here is a brief outline of what we want/need:

 Firstly I am a freelance carpenter and would need somewhere there's plenty of work going on.
 Good schools near to, or not hours from, home.
 A suburb that's quiet, houses with decent-sized gardens (and a bit spaced out one from another).
 Not too far from town or from local amenities (things that a family of 6 would need!)
 Near to a good sports/leisure centre (would be good but not essential)